 Please visit the WMU Residence Life site to apply for on-campus housing.
 Students may wish to read more about the Living Learning Communities and the residential neighborhoods before submitting their application.

 WMU's residence halls are home to nearly 5,000 students who enjoy the friendships, living-learning focus, and diversity of campus life.
 Residents can take advantage of hall activities, leadership opportunities, high-speed Internet, staff available 24 hours a day, close proximity to the dining halls, and many other campus conveniences designed to support busy college students.

-- All incoming exchange application materials and routine student-questions should be addressed to WMU study abroad specialist Yumi Takahashi-Ede at email@example.com or at firstname.lastname@example.org.
+All incoming exchange application materials and routine student-questions should be addressed to WMU study abroad specialist Yumi Takahashi-Ede at email@example.com or at firstname.lastname@example.org.